biosciflo/VISION/Python/README.txt

 ## Specific Analysis Settings

-### Membrane Settings – P Value and Analysis
+### Membrane Settings – β Value and Analysis

 - **Channel Settings**: Upon loading image files, fields A, B, C, & D automatically populate with existing channel information, such as '488' or numbers '1-9', derived directly from the original file's metadata.
 When loading spectral LSM or CZI files, the results in the comboboxes will include all available channel wavelengths.
 - **Membrane Profiler**: Enables/disables Membrane Profiler.
 - **Colocalization**: Enables/disables an additional, independent colocalization channel.
 The population of the combobox below follows the same procedure as described in Channel Settings above.
-- **Equation**: The "Equation" text field leverages the channel settings A, B, C, and D to calculate the P-Value, for example, the GP-Value using the formula “(A-B)/(A+B)”.
+- **Equation**: The "Equation" text field leverages the channel settings A, B, C, and D to calculate the β-Value, for example, the GP-Value using the formula “(A-B)/(A+B)”.
 Please note, only the variables A, B, C, and D are permitted in this field.

 ### Membrane Settings – Global Membrane Masking Options